Police In Hong Kong Fire Tear Gas As Demonstrators Rally In Response To Attack

 On Friday, as part of a summer racked by protests, thousands of people filled the arrivals terminal of the bustling Hong Kong International Airport, demanding change.

 The original protests started in response to a bill that would have allowed extraditions to mainland China, prompting fears that vocal Hong Kong activists would face prosecution in courts controlled by Beijing's Communist Party.
-Hong Kong's embattled chief executive has since declared the bill "dead" but she has refused to formally withdraw the measure.
+Hong Kong's embattled chief executive has since declared the bill "dead," but she has refused to formally withdraw the measure.

 After weeks of protests, the demands of demonstrators have expanded.
 They have called for an independent inquiry into the police's use of force at rallies and condemned the authorities for what they decry as a sluggish response to Sunday's attack at the train station.
 Protesters have also pushed for the right to directly elect their leaders, who must now be approved by Beijing.